FIND YOUR TITLE IX COORDINATOR

 There are still only a small number of women and girls in technology and computer science, which limits their employment and economic opportunities in these highly competitive, lucrative and expanding fields.

-• In computer and information sciences, there is a downward trend.
-The number of women receiving bachelor's degrees in computer and information sciences reached a high of 37% in 1984, but dropped to 28% in 2000-01.
+• The number of women receiving bachelor's degrees in computer and information sciences reached a high of 37% in 1984, but dropped to 28% in 2000-01.

 • Girls take approximately half of all AP exams but only 17% of the AP computer science exams.